nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

  }
 ```

-While usually not as powerful as JSON schema or as flexible as custom functions this approach is usually well understood by other developers and don't require additional third-party libraries.
-Over the years I've begun to use this method less and less, primarily because I've come to favour microframeworks which do not offer this validation out-of-the-box.
+While generally not as powerful as JSON schema or as flexible as custom functions this approach is usually well understood by other developers and don't require additional third-party libraries.

 So what about sanitization, for example trimming whitespaces from request fields?
-Well; as a rule of thumb **don't sanitize in the backend**.
-Providing valid input is the responsibility of the client app.
-If whitespace isn't allowed make sure your API validation rules don't accept it.
+As a rule of thumb **don't sanitize in the backend** but do so in the frontend.
+I.e. if whitespace isn't allowed make sure your API validation rules don't allow it.
+Sanitizing in the backend would change client input which is usually unexpected by the users of your API.

 Similarly I never translate backend error messages; showing a good error message to the end-user is better left to the client app.
 SPA's and mobile apps commonly run client-side validation before any request is made; your beautifully i18n backend API responses will go to waste.
 Similarly error messages are often tailored to the type of app (e.g. a shorter error message on mobile).
 Also, having full control over i18n in your client app and removing it from the backend greatly simplifies an already complex task.